ThGreatExplorer/OOD_Reversi/Readme.md

    2. Note that the screens may start overlapped on one another, just move them apart.

 ![img.png](playableGameStart.png)
-2. Start clicking a cell for the Player whose turn it is, then press enter or pass and watch the view update.
+2. Start clicking a cell for the Player whose turn it is, then press enter or "p" for pass and watch the view update.
    1. Any improper moves should have a pop like so:

 ![img.png](playableGameIntermediate.png)